shubham-manekar-dev/grpc-async-microservice/docs/USER_GUIDE.md

 git checkout create-mini-projet-with-demo
 ```

-The feature branch keeps the folder structure clean (no `codex/` prefix) so
+The feature branch keeps the folder structure rooted under a `POC/` prefix so
-paths match the recruiter screenshots and CI logs.
+your local paths mirror the recruiter screenshots and CI logs (`POC/create-mini-project-with-demo-zizq9h`).

 ## 1. Prerequisites